 Demographic trends, reinforced by policies aimed at delaying retirement, are leading to an increase in the average age of the workforce.
 The stock of human capital in the labor market is therefore becoming more dependent on skill upgrading of the current workforce than on the up-to-date skills of new labor market entrants.

 There are two main reasons to believe that skill upgrading can mitigate some of the negative consequences of workforce aging on productivity and growth.
 First, developed countries have experienced a steady shift in the economy toward knowledge-intensive services.
-Forecasts suggest that this trend will continue in the near future: in 2020 three-quarters of the jobs in the EU-25 (members as of 2004) are predicted to be in the service sector .
+Forecasts suggest that this trend will continue in the near future: in 2025 three-quarters of the jobs in the EU-27 plus the UK are predicted to be in the service sector and the trend toward the fourth industrial revolution and automation is expected to have major and lasting effects on job contents and tasks .
 The demand for service-oriented and knowledge-intensive skills is thus very likely to continue to rise.
 Skill upgrading might therefore enable the aging workforce to adapt to rapid technological and organizational changes, avoid skill obsolescence, and help shape a workforce that is responsive to increasing skill demand and international trade.

-Second, several cognitive studies find that many cognitive skills decline with age, along with physical strength and health.
-If cognitive decline threatens the productivity of older workers, then as the average age of the workforce increases, we might expect to see a decline in the competitiveness of the economy at the macroeconomic level and a negative impact on older workers’ employability at the individual level.
-Training and re-training could then be effective tools to slow or even reverse the decline in older workers’ cognitive abilities, under the assumption that older workers can acquire new skills.
+Second, several cognitive studies find that many Cognitive skills decline with age, along with physical strength and health.
+If cognitive decline threatens the productivity of older workers, then as the average age of the workforce increases, it might expected to see a decline in the competitiveness of the economy at the macroeconomic level and a negative impact on older workers’ employability at the individual level.
+Training and re-training could thus be effective tools to slow or even reverse the decline in older workers’ cognitive abilities, under the assumption that older workers can acquire new skills.

-This paper looks first at the relation between age and skills, then at older workers’ capability to learn new skills and their participation in training, and finally at policy instruments to promote training of older workers.
+This article looks first at the relation between age and skills, then at older workers’ capability to learn new skills and their participation in training.
+Then, it focuses on policy instruments to promote training of older workers.